Fireboy and Watergirl: Gameplay

-Development
+Development and release

-Oslo Albet said that he developed Fireboy and Watergirl because he had "always found puzzle games to be fascinating".
-He finalized the game mechanics before creating the characters as he was more interested in the gameplay.
-Albet said it was "pretty obvious" that he required two characters with opposing elements for the game to feel natural to players and designed Fireboy first before spending "quite a bit of time" finding the right design for Watergirl.
+Oslo Albet started developing Fireboy and Watergirl because he had "always found puzzle games to be fascinating".
+Albet finalized the game mechanics before creating characters, as he was more interested in the gameplay.
+He said it was "pretty obvious" that he required two characters with opposing elements for the game to feel natural to players and designed Fireboy first before spending "quite a bit of time" finding the right design for Watergirl.
 After several changes, he designed Watergirl's "waterfall" ponytail to counter Fireboy's fiery hair.
 He added that when developing the story and characters he knew that they had to appeal to "boys, girls and families as a whole".

+The first game in the series, Fireboy and Watergirl in the Forest Temple, was released in November 2009 on the software platform Adobe Flash and hosted on the online web portal Cool Math Games as the game's target demographic was people aged 10-15 years old.
+Adobe Flash was set to be discontinued in 2020.
+Still, the company confirmed that they'd continue to operate Flash games.
+The games were later converted into HTML5 to allow for easier usage on the site.
+The fifth game in the series, Fireboy and Watergirl: Elements, was released on Microsoft Store on December 9, 2018, later on Google Play on December 20, 2018, Apple App Store sometime in 2018 and Steam on January 24, 2019.
+The sixth game in the series, Fireboy and Watergirl: Fairy Tales, was released on Google Play on September 29, 2021, Steam on November 1, 2021 and Apple App Store in 2023.
+The seventh game in the series, Fireboy & Watergirl and Friends, was released on Google Play and Steam on April 29, 2026.

+On September 1, 2026, Fireboy and Watergirl 1-4 were rereleased on Steam.